Software

 Anaconda Package Management

 Example 1, Miniconda Installed into your home directory.
+(Not recommended due to 50GB home directory quotas)

 Python3 MiniConda installation